Adyen-for-platform icon

 Requirement Description

-Customer Area roles For DCC reports and overviews, make sure that you have the following role(s):
+Customer Area roles For DCC reports and overviews, make sure you have the following role(s):

 • Merchant view POS Payment Report